Death's-head hawkmoth

 The name death's-head hawkmoth refers to any of three moth species of the genus Acherontia (Acherontia atropos, Acherontia styx and Acherontia lachesis).
-The former species is found in Europe and throughout Africa, the latter two are Asian; most uses of the common name refer to the European species.
+The former species is found throughout Africa and in Europe, the latter two are Asian; most uses of the common name refer to the African species.
 These moths are easily distinguishable by the vaguely human skull-shaped pattern of markings on the thorax.
 They are large nocturnal moths with brown and yellow or orange coloring, and all three species are fairly similar in size, coloration and life cycle.

 Description

-The African death's-head hawkmoth (Acherontia atropos) is the largest moth in the British Isles, with a wingspan of 12 cm; it is a powerful flier, having sometimes been found on ships far from land.
+The African death's-head hawkmoth (Acherontia atropos) is the largest moth in the British Isles (though not in Africa), with a wingspan of 12 cm; it is a powerful flier, having sometimes been found on ships far from land.
 The forewings are a mottled dark brown and pale brown, and the hind wings are orangey-buff with two narrow dark bands parallel with the hind margin.
 The abdomen is a similar orangey-brown, with a broad, dark dorsal stripe.
 The most notable feature is a patch of short yellowish hairs on the thorax that gives the impression of depicting a human skull.
 It is a striking insect, but is seldom seen because it flies late in the night.